An Interview with Michelle Lane

-Recently I had the privilege of interviewing Michelle Lane, founder of The Lane Montessori School for Autism in Toronto, Ontario.
-This is the first school in the world to combine the Montessori curriculum with Applied Behaviour Analysis (a technique frequently used in autism therapy).
+Awhile back I had the privilege of interviewing Michelle Lane, founder of The Lane Montessori School for Autism in Toronto, Ontario.
+Although Michelle is no longer running the school, it was the first school in the world to combine the Montessori curriculum with Applied Behavior Analysis (a technique frequently used in autism therapy).
 Michelle received a scholar's award for her post-graduate Montessori teacher training at Sheridan College and holds an AMS Early Childhood credential.

 I was very excited to talk to Michelle, because I am extremely interested in how the Montessori method can be used with special needs children.
 There aren't many programs right now that do this, so her work is truly innovative and cutting-edge.